pinterest tag

 When embarking on your road trip from Kamloops, be sure to carve out some time to explore the burgeoning local wine scene.
 The area’s unique climate and rich, volcanic soil create the perfect conditions for some of BC’s most exciting wineries.
 Each winery offers a warm welcome to visitors, with tasting rooms and outdoor spaces that offer a delicious glimpse into Kamloops’ unique wine culture.

-Monte Creek Ranch Winery Begin your wine journey at Monte Creek Ranch Winery, enjoying alfresco dining on their terrace patio paired perfectly with their award-winning wines.
+Monte Creek Ranch Winery: Begin your wine journey at Monte Creek Ranch Winery, enjoying alfresco dining on their terrace patio paired perfectly with their award-winning wines.

 Stop off at Monte Creek Ranch Winery